I usually get 3 or 4 e-mails per week from people who are in the process of starting out on their journey to become a life coach.

 I love Quora a little bit too much and can get lost on there for way too long on occasions.

 Quora is an ask engine rather than a search engine.

-Google struggles to deal with abstract questions like, ‘What’s it like to get shot when wearing a bulletproof vest?’ and ‘What is the nastiest thing a celebrity did to one of their fans?’ – and yes they are questions asked on Quora.
+Google struggles to deal with abstract questions like, ‘What’s it like to get shot when wearing a bulletproof vest?’ and ‘What is the nastiest thing a celebrity did to one of their fans?’ – and yes they are questions I recently read on Quora.